Madrid! Celebrating San Isidro (May 15th)

 San Isidro Celebration

 Although you will be able to see evidence of the festivities all over the city, officially organized events will unfold primarily at the Matadero Madrid, la Plaza Mayor, la Pradera de San Isidro, and Vistillas gardens.
-There are many things planned this year, including more than 50 free musical concerts and typical foods.
-You can find more specifics here.
-One thing we hope you get to see other than the Chotis being performed are the Gigantes y Cabezudos (Processional Giants with big heads, photos above), scheduled for May 10th, 2024 at 6PM in the Plaza de la Villa (on Calle Mayor west of the Plaza Mayor).
+There are many things planned this and every year, including more than 50 free musical concerts and typical foods.
+You can find more specifics here and at the official site which is in Spanish (thee official schedule of events is generally not available in it's entirety until early May.
+One thing we hope you get to see other than the Chotis being performed are the Gigantes y Cabezudos (Processional Giants with big heads, photos above).
+In 2024 it was held on May 10th at 6PM in the Plaza de la Villa (on Calle Mayor west of the Plaza Mayor).
 This will likely be scheduled at a similar date and time each year.
+Update: in 2025 it's on May 10th at 11:30 AM.
+Following is from the official brochure (translated from Spanish):

 Have you been in Madrid for this celebration?
 Drop us a comment and let us know or tell us about your most treasured memory of Madrid.